NiVekk00/Programming/README.md

 # Programming

- Made just for store school stuff and for easier share projects between my friends (imagine day at school without everybody asking me for code xD)
+ Made just for store school stuff and for easier share projects between friends (imagine day at school without anybody asking me for code, impossible xD)

 *Simple chaos of folders and copy paste projects, nothing special to look*